isomerpages/cris-nhic/events-and-news/news/_posts/2024-11-13-post-NHIC enters its second decade, advancing healthcare transformation through tech and innovation.md

 the process, NHIC provided valuable guidance on key aspects such as insights into navigating regulatory guidelines, commercial viability, and considerations for public procurement.
-HiCura Medical Pte Ltd co-developed the technology’s clinical application with KKH, supported by NHIC’s Innovation to Industry (I2I) scheme.&nbsp;</p>
+HiCura Medical Pte Ltd co-developed the technology’s clinical application with KKH, supported by NHIC’s <a href="https://www.nhic.sg/funding/industry-i2i/" rel="noopener nofollow" target="_blank">Innovation to Industry (I2I) scheme</a>.&nbsp;</p>
 <p>uSINE® was eventually implemented in KKH in May 2023 and has also secured
 approval from the Health Sciences Authority for use in other healthcare institutions in Singapore.
 With support from NHIC’s Clinical Innovation &amp; Adoption Initiative (I2Adopt), the team is currently implementing uSINE® in selected PHIs.</p>
-<h4><strong>Enhanced support for healthcare innovations: NHIC’s I2Adopt spurs innovative healthcare solutions to implement and scale across healthcare clusters </strong></h4>
+<h4><strong>Enhanced support for healthcare innovations: NHIC’s I2Adopt spurs innovative healthcare solutions to implement and scale across healthcare clusters</strong></h4>
 <p>NHIC's I2Adopt, an enhanced support initiative for healthcare clusters
 and innovators, launched in October 2022, was developed to foster stronger collaborations with respective local healthcare cluster partners, agencies